magopian/blog/src/making-a-pong-game-in-elm-3.md

-After some [digging around on the internet](https://stackoverflow.com/questions/5203407/how-to-detect-if-multiple-keys-are-pressed-at-once-using-javascript) it seems that the proper way to deal with that issue is to keep track of which key has been pressed (by tracking the `onKeyDown` events), and then update the state of those keys when an `onKeyUp` is received.
+After some [digging around on the internet](https://stackoverflow.com/questions/5203407/how-to-detect-if-multiple-keys-are-pressed-at-once-using-javascript) it seems that the proper way to deal with that issue is to keep track of which key has been pressed (by tracking the `onKeyDown` events), and then update the state of this key when an `onKeyUp` is received.

 One way to do that would be to store the pressed keys in a list, and then remove a key from the list once we detect that it's released.